 Trying to get the attention of a potential employer?
-Some would argue that the best way to do this is to have a wholly original resume that will stand out (even in strange ways) from the others.
+Some would argue that the best way to do this is to have an original resume that will stand out (even in strange ways) from the others.

 Here, we’ll highlight five weird and bizarre resumes that might have actually gotten their owners noticed, and then hired.

-This is amazing and extremely clever,and actually won this man business in creating infographic resumes for others, which consequently got one his dream job.
-By creating a design that looks like a massive infographic you might see in a magazine, on someone’s website, or in a PowerPoint presentation, this man is able to present useful information about himself in an eye-catching manner.
+This is amazing and extremely clever, and actually got this man started in creating infographic resumes for others!
+By creating a design that looks like a massive infographic you might see in a magazine, or on someone’s website, or PowerPoint presentation, this man is able to present useful information about job seekers in an eye-catching manner.

-This young guy writes that his skills are, “Calm bartering, an uncanny ability to make people laugh, can lift 80 lbs barbells,” and cites that one of his awards in the fall semester of college in 2004 was “Mr. Country Western Fashion.”
+This young guy writes that his skills are, “Calm bartering, an uncanny ability to make people laugh, and can lift 80 lb barbells,” and cites that one of his awards in the fall semester of college in 2004 was “Mr. Country Western Fashion.”

 This guy built an online resume that looks and functions exactly like an Amazon.com product page.
 It’s pretty impressive how the resume owner utilizes the Product Details section to describe himself.
 For example: